 In other games where cooperation is used merely as a sub-goal, players are allowed to divide responsibilities, goals, or sub-goals amongst the entire team.
 The process in which players are assigned (or offered) responsibilities can vary greatly (see team draft) or may even change throughout the game (see dynamic teams).

 Some cooperation games have a secret traitor role played by one or more players.
 In these games, the team believes everyone shares the same win (or lose) conditions when in reality the traitor has an asymmetric goal to sabotage the efforts of the team.
 For example in the game Battlestar Galactica the players take on the roles of humans trying to run away from killer robots, except one player is secretly a robot in disguise trying to subvert the players’ efforts.

 By its nature, cooperation promotes player collaboration, communication, and camaraderie.
 Similarly, cooperative games encourage individual players to contribute to their team by offering their unique strengths, abilities, knowledge, experiences, and talents.

 If the relations between two or more players are strained, due to meta-gaming or factors beyond the scope of the game, those players may find difficulty in collaborating with those that they detest.
-This problem can be mitigated by allowing players to pick which team they wish to join, but this can in-turn run counter to balanced team drafting.
+This problem can be mitigated by allowing players to choose which team they join, but this can in-turn run counter to balanced team drafting.

 Intra-team balance between players may prove important.
 If one player is a novice to the game but other players are experienced (or visa versa), it could produce frustration (or even resentment) among certain team members due to the perceived skill deficiency of the newer players.